awsdocs/amazon-managed-blockchain-hyperledger-fabric-developer-guide/doc_source/get-started-create-channel.md

 In this step, you set up a basic channel\.
 Later on in the tutorial, in [Step 8: Invite Another AWS Account to be a Member and Create a Multi\-Member Channel](get-started-joint-channel.md), you go through a similar process to set up a channel that includes another member\.

+Wait a minute or two for the administrative permissions from previous steps to propagate, and then perform these tasks to create a channel\.

 **Note**
 All Hyperledger Fabric networks on Managed Blockchain support a maximum of 8 channels per network, regardless of network edition\.